paradingwolves/freshness-app-final-product/README.txt

     2. users are navigated to home screen after logging in or when they access the root router
     3. Stores can now remove their expired products from the db
     4. Fixed bug where animal group was not added with product
+    5. Stores can edit their stock items if they input incorrect information